enonic/old-xp-doc/doc/developer/controller/response.rst

 headers
   Name/value pairs with the HTTP headers to be added to the response.

+cookies
+  HTTP cookies to be added to the response.
+Will be described in a later section.

 redirect
   URI to redirect to.
 If specified, the value will be set in the "Location" header and the status will be set to 303 ("See other").